Ready to cross LoC if need arises, civilians should be ready to support forces: Rajnath | Law-Order

 Citing the example of the Russia-Ukraine war, he said the war has been going on for more than a year because civilians have stepped up and are participating in the war.

+''No compromise will be made in protecting the sovereignty, unity and integrity of the country.
+We have given a free hand to the armed forces to eliminate the nation's enemies.

+''India is a peace-loving nation which believes in its centuries-old values and is committed towards international laws, but to safeguard our interests, we will not hesitate in crossing the LoC,'' he said.

-''We can go to any extreme to maintain the honour and dignity of the country... if that includes crossing the LoC, we are ready to do that... if we are instigated and if the need arises, we will cross the LoC,'' he said.
+''We can go to any extreme to maintain the honour and dignity of the country...if that includes crossing the LoC, we are ready to do that...if we are provoked and if the need arises, we will cross the LoC,'' Singh added.

+Citing the example of the Russia-Ukraine conflict, the defence minister stated that the war, which has been continuing for more than one year, reflects the unpredictable nature of conflicts in today's times.

+''The war has been prolonged as the people are training and joining their military in fighting for their cause,'' he said.

+The minister called upon the people to be ready to participate in wars not only indirectly but directly as well, if ever the need arises.

+''People should be mentally prepared, so that whenever the nation needs them, they should be ready to help the armed forces.
+Just as every soldier is an Indian, in the same way, every Indian should be ready to play the role of a soldier," he said.

 ''Whenever there has been a war situation, our public has always supported the forces but that support has been indirect.
-I urge the public to be ready and mentally prepared to support the soldiers directly on the battlefield if the need arises,'' he added.
+I urge the public to be ready to support the soldiers directly on the battlefield if the need arises,'' he added.

 Singh said the Kargil war was imposed on India, which was ''backstabbed'' by Pakistan.